amitthanki/store/README.md

 First, copy the source code to a folder on your Linux machine.

-Then open a terminal, go to that folder and run the following command:
+Then open a terminal, go to that folder (where the .sln file is located) and run the following command:

 ```
 docker-compose up